scalameta/mdoc/readme.md

 ### Variable injection

-mdoc renders constants like `0.7.1` in markdown with variables provided at runtime.
+mdoc renders variables like `@VERSION@` into `0.7.1`.
 This makes it easy to keep documentation up-to-date as new releases are published.
 Variables can be passed from the command-line interface with the syntax

 ```
 mdoc --site.VERSION 1.0.0 --site.SCALA_VERSION 2.12.8